bharatvr/JavaSpringCloudEcosystem/README.md

-Project Title

- Java Spring Ecosystem
+Project Title : Java Spring Ecosystem

-Getting Started
+Getting Started:

- Java Spring Cloud Ecosystem has four module as given below which can be test locally.
-These appliaction are about how spring config server work , load balacing with Zuul and eureka.
+ Java Spring Cloud Ecosystem has four module as given below and we can easly test locally.
+These appliaction are about how spring config server, load balacing with Zuul and eureka work.

   1. spring-config-server
   2. eureka-server